vinayak2019/hackathon/README.md

 MolEx: Extending **Mol**ar to **Ex**perimental data.

-This UKISU team repo for the hackathon hosted by Acceleration Consortium.
+This UKISU team repo for  hackathon hosted by Acceleration Consortium.